Contractible 3-manifold and Positive scalar curvature (II)

 \begin{proof} First, we construct $R_{0}$.
 We repeatedly apply the Type II surgery to $N_{0}$, until we find a handlebody $R_{0}$ containing $N_{0}$ so that $\pi_{1}(\partial R_{0})\rightarrow \pi_{1}(\overline{M\setminus R_{0}})$ is injective.

-From Remark \ref{genus}, we see that, at each step, the genus of the handlebody obtained from the surgery is less than the original one.
+From Remark \ref{genus}, we have that, at each step, the genus of the handlebody obtained from the surgery is less than the original one.
 Therefore, this process stops in no more than $g(N_{0})$ steps.